 Sadly, this isn’t part of my fond memories of Korea, and looking at the street floor I had so much dread sighting spots of yucky colors that decorated the floor tiles.
 Even guys with one arm around their girlfriend was just spitting like nobody’s business ><

 Headed back to accommodation to find the Taiwan guests I went out with were back!
 Having fried chicken again for supper – woah!!
-They then shared that they had stayed at the Romance bridge for the night view!
-Must have been so amazing!
+They then shared that they had stayed at the Romance bridge for the night view, which must have been so amazing!